eric-sclafani/website/src/assets/resume/resume.typ

   - Developed Gram2Vec, a Python package utilizing spaCy and Pandas to convert text into vectors based on writing style.
 Differs from other embedding algorithms like Word2Vec in that each vector position corresponds to a concrete feature pertaining to grammar usage.
 This makes the vectors interpretable, a property that traditional word vectors often lack

 // mention iarpa provided testing code, as well as KNN approach I build using sckikit learn
-  - Performed authorship attribution experiments using Gram2Vec with testing code and data provided by IARPA.
+  - Performed authorship attribution experiments using Gram2Vec with testing code and data provided by IARPA

   - Collaborated with team members to compile monthly progress reports